open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 |Term|Definition|
 |-|-|
 |channeling|A conversational assistant acts as an intermediary between a user and another conversational assistant, passing through requests and returning responses.
-The intermediary assistant will often make no modifications to the requests or the responses but may do so, for example increasing the speed or volume or even translating between languages.
+The intermediary assistant will often make no modifications to the requests or the responses but may do so, for example, increasing the speed or volume or even translating between languages.
 |confidence |A number representing a measure of the confidence that the information contained in the associated value is ‘correct’.
 |conversation floor manager|A component that manages which conversants are active in a given conversation and which agent is the current focal agent.
 |delegation|A conversational assistant passes control and management of the dialog to another conversational assistant, along with a negotiated amount of context and dialog history.